-In addition, to manage liquidity following the IPO, we will significantly increase the size of our liquidity portfolio, which will consist of cash and equivalents (primarily in the form of deposits with the Federal Reserve Board), debt obligations of the U.S. Treasury, certain securities issued by U.S.

-government sponsored enterprises and other highly rated and highly liquid assets.
-At March 31, 2014, pro forma for the Transactions, we would have had a liquidity portfolio with \$12.0 billion of assets (or 18.0% of total assets), which would have been funded by increased debt as described above and the proceeds of the IPO.
-We expect that following the completion of the Transactions, our liquidity portfolio will continue to grow primarily as a result of anticipated increases in our deposits.
+In addition, to manage liquidity following the IPO, we have significantly increased the size of our liquidity portfolio, which consists of cash and equivalents (primarily in the form of deposits with the Federal Reserve Board), debt obligations of the U.S. Treasury, certain securities issued by U.S. government sponsored enterprises and other highly rated and highly liquid assets.
+At September 30, 2014, we had a liquidity portfolio with \$14.1 billion of assets (or 19.2% of total assets), which was funded by increased debt as described above and the proceeds of the IPO.
+We expect that our liquidity portfolio will continue to grow primarily as a result of anticipated increases in our deposits.